zuixjs/news-blog/source/content/top/quick-start/index.md

 ```

 The main project folder is the `./source` folder, where all website files are located.
 In particular, the `./source/content` folder,
-contains all website pages content that are implemented as text files using [**Markdown**](https://www.markdownguide.org/getting-started/) syntax,
+contains all pages' content, implemented as plaintext files using [**Markdown**](https://www.markdownguide.org/getting-started/) syntax.
-and that will contain just the main content of the page.
-All other structural and layout parts of the page will be compiled
-automatically by the development server.
+All other structural and page layout bits will be compiled automatically by the site generator.

 ## Managing content